UPennCBE544/CBE5440-2024/ProjectDescription.md

 ### Motivation ###

 <a name='MO'></a>
-- **Nanoparticle Shape Control and Optimization**: By modeling nanoparticle shapes, we gain insight into how environmental conditions (pH, applied potential, temperature, pressure, etc.) and chemical composition influence facet exposure and shape.
-This could lead to optimization strategies that improve catalyst activity and stability by tuning facet ratios and crystal morphology.

 - **Catalyst Design for Functional Efficiency**: Selecting catalysts with the right functional properties is crucial for enabling manufacturable technologies.
 This includes considerations for cost efficiency, performance, durability, raw material abundance, and environmental impact.
+This project will specifically lend itself toward oulining a framework for studying activity and stability of nanoparticles.

 - **Sustainable Energy Applications**: The function we are designing for is the oxygen evolution reaction.
 A deeper understanding of nanocrystal stability and activity supports the advancement of stable and active electrocatalysts, which are essential for sustainable hydrogen fuel generation and other clean energy technologies.

+- **Nanoparticle Shape Control and Optimization**: By modeling nanoparticle shapes, we gain insight into how environmental conditions (pH, applied potential, temperature, pressure, etc.) and chemical composition influence facet exposure and shape.
+This could lead to optimization strategies that improve catalyst activity and stability by tuning facet ratios and crystal morphology.

+- **Experimental Comparison and Data Validation**: By aligning nanoparticle shapes, surface facets, and catalytic behaviors observed in simulations with those measured experimentally, we can validate our models and refine predictive accuracy.
+This comparison helps identify discrepancies, improve our understanding of real-world conditions, and build confidence in the applicability of the computational framework for guiding experimental design and optimizing catalyst performance

 ### Plan ###